TCL C7L Review

 1204 nit

-TCL C7L is undoubtedly an extremely bright television.
-In synthetic tests on static images, it can achieve peak brightness of around 2800 nits.
-This is an exceptionally phenomenal result, considering the price range it occupies.
-Unfortunately, tests of real film scenes are not quite as spectacular as measurements of white squares.
-Brightness in actual HDR shots drops to around 1200 nits in the C7L model.
-This is still a very good result, as this is the value to which the vast majority of contemporary films are mastered.
-However, when small, point-like elements appear on the screen, the brightness of these details drastically decreases – even down to around 400 nits – which diminishes the HDR effect somewhat.
-The television does this deliberately to maintain a better level of black and to avoid a giant light bloom.
-This is somewhat explainable, but it also shows that Mini LED technology is not entirely uncompromising in this regard.
-As for the HDR effect itself – alongside brightness, colours are of course key here.
-And those, thanks to the use of new "super" quantum dots, are simply outstanding and among the best on the market.
-The television can achieve about 90% coverage of the ultra-wide BT.2020 colour gamut and 99% of the DCI-P3 gamut, easily matching the best RGB MINI-LED screens.
-Best of all, the C7L can maintain such a high saturation of colours regardless of the scene being displayed, which often poses a challenge for competing RGB Mini-LED televisions.
+The TCL C7L is, without doubt, an extremely bright TV.
+In synthetic tests using static test patterns it can reach peak brightness of around 2800 nits.
+That's a truly phenomenal result, given the price bracket it occupies.
+Unfortunately, measurements with real film scenes are not as spectacular as the white-square tests.
+Brightness in real HDR footage on the C7L falls to around 1200 nits.
+That's still very good, because the vast majority of modern films are graded to that level.
+However, when small, pinpoint elements appear on screen, the brightness of those details drops dramatically, even to around 400 nits, which reduces the HDR impact.
+The TV does this deliberately to preserve black levels and avoid excessive blooming.
+This is somewhat understandable, but it also shows that Mini LED technology is not completely without compromises in this respect.
+As for the HDR effect itself, alongside brightness the key factor is, of course, colour.
+Thanks to the use of new 'super' quantum dots, the colours are simply superb and among the best on the market.
+The TV is able to achieve very wide coverage of the BT.2020 and DCI-P3 colour gamuts, matching the best RGB Mini-LED screens with ease.
+Best of all, the C7L can maintain such high colour saturation regardless of the scene being displayed, which is often problematic in competing RGB Mini-LED TVs.

 Scene from the movie “Pan” (about 2800 nits)